EzzeddinEss/alx-system_engineering-devops/0x02-shell_redirections/README.md

 19- Replace all characters A and c from input to Z and e respectively.
 20- Without C, you would live in hiago
 21- Write a script that reverse its input
+22- script that displays all users and their home directories, sorted by users